ChrisZie/HugoSymphony/content/service/_index.md

     Volunteers only invest their time and effort with you if you are able to manage them effectively.<br><br>
     Our volunteer programs attract, train, coordinate, and, best of all, keep volunteers coming back.'

+  - name: __ECOTOURISM__
+    icon: "images/money.svg"
+    serviceDetailLink: ecotourism
+    color: blue
+    question1: Did you know that
+    graph: 2
+    data_left :
+      - fact: MANUFACTURING
+        bar: 1
+      - fact: TOURISM
+        bar: 2
+      - fact: AGRICULTURE
+        bar: 3
+    question2: Tourism is the second largest industry in the world and has **incredibly** significant impacts on the environment?
+    answer: 'How many new visitors did you get this year?<br>
+    Ecotourism can attract the most number of your volunteers if you are set up best to manage them.<br><br>
+    Our Ecotourism Volunteer Plan vastly grows your Ecotourism while protecting nature first.'

   - name: __WEB__ __DESIGN__
     icon: "images/money.svg"
     serviceDetailLink: webdesign